maneo/zoo-inspector/README.txt

 	button.
 The Node Viewer will be instantiated and should appear in the list.
 You can change the order of the Node viewers by clicking the up and dpwn buttons and delete a Node Viewer by clicking the delete button.
 You can save to configuration to a file or set it as the default if necessary.
-Then click the 'OK' button and your Node Viewer should appear in the tabs on the right of the main panel.
+Then click the 'OK' button and your Node Viewer should appear in the tabs on the right of the main parentPanel.